Are the master's and school library certification courses available online?

 Undergraduate or graduate education courses taken at other institutions might qualify if they were taken within six years of when you would graduate from our program.
 Library school faculty would review a student’s transcript to make the determination.

-Do I have to complete my education courses at USC?
+Do I have to complete my education courses at the University of South Carolina?

 The four education courses required for initial certification may be completed at other colleges and universities; however, the courses must be approved by your advisor before you begin taking them.